MRamirez25/metacontrol_experiments/README.md

 for completeness.

 ## Installation
+**Pre-requisites:** It is assumed that you already have an installation of Ubuntu 18.04 and ROS Melodic.
+The Python libraries 'numpy' and 'sklearn' are also required.

 First, we need to install the pre-requisities for MROS, and get the MROS packages:

 - Install java jre